microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/customization.rst

         A **Boolean** value that, when set to ``true``, indicates the host expects to receive the :js:data:`Edit_Notification` PostMessage.

+    FileEmbedCommandPostMessage
+        A **Boolean** value that, when set to ``true``, indicates the host expects to receive the :js:data:`UI_FileEmbed` PostMessage when the *Embed* UI in |wac| is activated.

+        Hosts can also use the :term:`FileEmbedCommandUrl` property to indicate that a new browser window should be opened when the *Embed* UI is activated rather than sending a PostMessage.
+Note that the :term:`FileEmbedCommandUrl` property will be ignored completely if the FileEmbedCommandPostMessage property is set to ``true``.

+        If neither the :term:`FileEmbedCommandUrl` and the :term:`FileSharingPostMessage` properties are set, the *Embed* UI will be hidden in |wac| unless a :term:`HostEmbeddedViewUrl` is provided in :ref:`CheckFileInfo`.

+        ..  seealso:: :ref:`embedding`

     FileSharingPostMessage
         A **Boolean** value that, when set to ``true``, indicates the host expects to receive the :js:data:`UI_Sharing` PostMessage when the :guilabel:`Share` UI in |wac| is activated.